pingcap/docs-cn/dm/task-configuration-file-full.md

 This document introduces the advanced task configuration file of Data Migration (DM), including [global configuration](#global-configuration) and [instance configuration](#instance-configuration).

-For the feature and configuration of each configuration item, see [Data migration features](/dm/dm-overview.md#basic-features).

 ## Important concepts

 For description of important concepts including `source-id` and the DM-worker ID, see [Important concepts](/dm/dm-config-overview.md#important-concepts).